 Roinn C: Faoi Ardteist nó AS/A2

 Roinn D: Faoi Ardteist nó AS/A2 in earnáil na Gaelscolaíochta nó Scoileanna Gaeltachta

 Each competitor is awarded a Gael Linn certificate of commendation.
 First and second placed speakers in the qualifying rounds are presented with a Gael Linn trophy.
 In the final the best two speakers in each section receive a trophy and also a half scholarship for Gael Linn’s Irish Summer College in Machaire Rabhartaigh in Donegal.

 The Final of ABAIR is held in the Spring.

-Speakers in sections A and B speak for three minutes while speakers in section C and D speak for four minutes.
-A bell sounds when 30 seconds remain.
+Speakers in sections A and B speak for three minutes while speakers in section C and D speak for four minutes on their videos.